ai-dock/base-image/README.md

 A system user will be created at startup.
 The UID will be either 1000 or will match the UID of the `$WORKSPACE` bind mount.

-No password is set for this user and it will share the root user's ssh public key.
+The user will share the root user's ssh public key.

 Some processes may start in the user context for convenience only.